Tyrrrz/YoutubeExplode/ReadMe.md

 var text = caption.Text;
 ```

-You can also download the closed caption track to a file in SRT format:
+You can also download the closed caption track to a file in SRT format with `Videos.ClosedCaptions.DownloadAsync(...)`:

 ```csharp
 await youtube.Videos.ClosedCaptions.DownloadAsync(trackInfo, "cc_track.srt");